Accidental Pregnancy and Why it Matters

 - More likely to be poor as adults; and

-- More likely to have children who have poorer educational, behavioral, and health outcomes over the course of their lives than do kids born to older parents.9
+- More likely to have children who have poorer educational, behavioral, and health outcomes over the course of their lives than do kids born to older parents.

-Accidental pregnancies cost the taxpayer.
-In 2010, more than 57%10 of all births in Texas were publicly funded at a cost of nearly 3 billion—almost a third of which was paid by Texas.11 That is our tax dollars that could be invested in education or health, paying for a preventable situation.
+Accidental pregnancies cost the taxpayer too.
+In 2010, more than 57% of all births in Texas were publicly funded at a cost of nearly $3 billion—almost a third of which was paid by Texas.
+That is our tax dollars that could be invested in education or health, paying for a preventable situation.

-Our country as a whole loses out too, as each student dropping out of school represents about $260,000 in lost earnings, taxes, and productivity.12
+Our country as a whole loses out too, as each student dropping out of school represents about $260,000 in lost earnings, taxes, and productivity.

-Pregnancy is not the only unintended consequence of sex–disease is another consequence and a potentially fatal one.
-Texas ranked 3rd among the 50 states in the number of HIV13 diagnoses in 2013.
-Texas also ranks 13th in syphilis, 10th in chlamydia, and 12th gonorrhea.14 In fact, Austin has more sexually transmitted disease cases than 50 other cities surveyed, and Dallas is 9th!15
+Pregnancy is not the only unintended consequence of sex—disease is another consequence and a potentially fatal one.
+Texas ranked third among the 50 states in the number of HIV diagnoses in 2015.
+Texas also ranks 16th in syphilis, 13th in chlamydia, and 11th gonorrhea.
+In fact, Austin has more sexually transmitted disease cases than 50 other cities surveyed, and Dallas is ninth!

 The disease risk is higher for young people too.
-Of the 20 million new STD16 cases every year, about half in 2000 occurred among individuals aged 15 to 24.17
+Of the 20 million new sexually transmitted infection or “STI” cases every year, about half in 2000 occurred among individuals aged 15 to 24.

-This book aims to improve these statistics, providing marital education in an easy to read, non-judgmental fashion.
+This book aims to improve these statistics, providing marital education in an easy-to-read, nonjudgmental fashion.
 Why “marital” education instead of “sex” education?
-We chose this name in the hopes of reaching parents who support abstinence-only education.
+We chose this name in hope of reaching parents who support abstinence-only education.

-Abstinence-only education may have a positive benefit in delaying the onset of sexual activity18—but it can lead to marriage at an earlier age, and without sexual education, those young couples may not know how to plan their family.
-Even if they are married, young parents are still at risk for dropping out of school with all of the negative consequences mentioned above.
+Abstinence-only education may have a positive benefit in delaying the onset of sexual activity—but it can lead to marriage at an earlier age.
+Without marital education, those young couples may not know how to plan their family.
+Thus, even if they are married, young parents are still at risk for dropping out of school with all of the negative consequences mentioned above.

-Further, although pregnancy is an important focus, the information presented here is also relevant for same-sex marriages, and we believe that regardless of your life choices, reproductive health care and education is important to your well-being, and that your well-being is important to everyone’s well-being.
+Further, although pregnancy is an important focus, the information presented here is also relevant for marriages in which children are not an option.
+We believe that whether you have children or not, reproductive health care and education is important to your well-being, and that your well-being is important to everyone’s well-being.

-This book thus provides a basic education in the types of family planning and disease prevention methods available, discusses their failure rates and the common reasons for failure.
-It makes suggestions for doubling or trebling-up (using two or three different methods) to improve your chances of avoiding accidental pregnancy and disease.
+This book thus provides a basic education in the types of family planning and disease prevention methods available and discusses their failure rates and the common reasons for failure.
+It makes suggestions for doubling or trebling up (using two or three different methods) to improve the chances of avoiding accidental pregnancy and disease.

 A copy of this book for personal use can be downloaded at www.Treble-Up.com.
-Read it, pass it on, and if you get the opportunity, vote for abstinence-plus-marital education being taught in your local schools.
+A $1 donation is suggested per copy for school use.
+Read it, pass it on, and if you get the opportunity, vote for abstinence-plus–marital education to be taught in your local schools.